DNAstack/wdl-ci/README.md

 Tools to validate and test WDL-based repositories.
 To be used as part of CI/CD pipelines.

+When installed as a github action, `wdl-ci` will run the following steps:
+1. Lint workflows
+2. Detect tasks that have changed
+3. If test inputs/outputs are defined for a changed task, submit a test workflow for each changed task
+4. For successful tests, update task digests in the configuration file.
+Task digests are used to detect changes to tasks; a digest represents the last state of a task where all tests passed.

+If any step of the action fails, the check will fail; however, if some task tests succeed, the digest of those tasks will still be updated such that only failing tests will be rerun with further pushes/updates.

 ## Installing the github action